Health and Wellness at Camp

 Please include comments about any and all illnesses, medical problems, restrictions, limitations, or special concerns, allergies, activity, dietary, mental health, etc. The more we know about your camper, the better prepared we are to ensure she has a positive experience.
 Remember to sign the Parent/Guardian Authorization box and include all pertinent emergency contact information.

-Also remember to include your health insurance information (this is especially important this year for COVID testing!).
+Also remember to include your health insurance information.
 We will keep your camper’s health care information confidential.
 Only those staff members who need to know of your camper’s health care concerns will be informed.

 Please scan and upload your camper’s Health Form, signed by her physician, to your CampMinder account by May 1.
 If your doctor’s appointment does not occur until after May 1, please click here to let us know the date of your camper’s appointment.